-The domain of complexity covers a varied and expansive terrain.
-The Stacey Matrix has helped me navigate by using the lenses of agreement and certainty.
+The domain of complexity covers varied and expansive terrain.
+The Stacey Matrix helped me navigate by using the lenses of agreement and certainty.
 (Shout out to @scrummando for pointing me to Ralph Stacey’s work.)

 In its simplest form, we can draw the matrix in two dimensions as below and overlay four of the five Cynefin domains.
 I acknowledge this is not a perfect representation of the world around us, as the borders and transition from one domain to another are not so neat and tidy, and with any particular situation, there may be islands of one domain floating in another.